Dreepye/StarNubMain/StarboundManager/README.md

 ========
 - StarboundManagement - Manages the Starbound Process and States
 - StarboundProcess - Contains the Starbound process that the JAVA JVM started as well as extends runnable to manage the starbound stream.
 It is printed or sent through an event system if packet_decoding is off
-- StarboundQuery - Static method to query the server
+- StarboundQuery - Static method to query the starnub
 - StarboundServerExe - This class extends OperatingSystem from the Utilities Library, it contains the OS type, OS Bit Version, Starbound_Server.exe location
 - StarboundStatus - Abstract class for managing states
     - Running - Extends StarboundStatus